 As Simone proposes in her protest song Mississippi Goddamn, to “go slow” or to approach stillness, generates a contradictory state in which one actively stops, slows down, or rests.
 Doing this deliberately, with intent, is not a simple task.
 Anyone who practices yoga or meditation knows that maintaining a still position requires physical and mental energy.
 At the molecular level, even seemingly inanimate objects continually shift and vibrate according to their surroundings, making the case that stillness is an illusion, or a relative condition at best.

-is to initiate the subject in a different relationship with temporality.
+Drawing on writer and curator André Lepecki’s writings addressing performance art, which engage slow motion or no motion at all, the artworks featured in Enacting Stillness activate Lepecki’s assertion that “what stillness does is to initiate the subject in a different relationship with temporality.
 Stillness operates at the level of the subject’s desire to invert a certain relationship with time, and with certain (prescribed) corporeal rhythms.
 Which means that to engage in stillness is to engage into different experiences of perceiving one’s own presence.”2

-to form and plans to gestate.
+In this way, the idea of being still can only be understood relative to one’s own sense of movement, set against a larger environment.
+This notion of stillness manifests as different forms of intentional resistance like meditation, conceptual and literal reversals, and distortions of time, encompassing a range of emotional and psychological states.
+These positions disrupt the broader cultural, political, and social landscape.
+The experience of stillness can also create space for ideas to form and plans to gestate.
 The artistic outcomes can be performance, or activism, or both, functioning as avenues for producing change in the world.
 Outward appearances might indicate a lack of action or output, but an individual who is still and quiet is not necessarily idle.
 Similarly, performance art may be perceived as less directly effective than activism.
 However, in the recent history of political resistance, Occupy Wall Street for example, agitprop performance has become intertwined with activism.
 According to critic Yates McKee, in his book Strike Art, “Occupy took the avant-garde dialectic of ‘art and life’ to a new level of intensity.”3

 Enacting Stillness reveals how shifts, both large and small, in the flow of performance—a pregnant pause or a lull in dialogue—gives the viewer time to question the status quo,